ovanderzee/mine-sweeper/README.md

 -  Sortable High Scores
 -  Toggle focus between game and option-bar with Alt+Tab
 -  Keep configuration current-game and score data in localStorage
+-  Diagram of various game properties, with enough games played